AguaClara/Textbook/Flocculation/Floc_Design.rst

    :width: 600px
    :alt: physical design criteria

-   Layout of flocculator and sedimentation tanks that was adopted starting with the 2nd AguaClara plant in Tamara, Honduras in 2008.
+   Layout of flocculator and clarifiers that was adopted starting with the 2nd AguaClara plant in Tamara, Honduras in 2008.

 Physical Dimensions
 -----------------------------